haihala/whoops-all-grapplers/docs/1. Projects/Trackers/Bug tracker.md

-- [ ] Landing on top of the other player has a weird pushing interaction (instantly teleports the players)
+- Landing on top of the other player has a weird pushing interaction (instantly teleports the players)
+- Multiple projectiles from the same move don't despawn correctly on hit.
+- Moves need startup to work correctly